ratto/EDaemonWebServer/EDaemonWebServerTests/TESTS.md

 ## Test reliability and isolation

 - Keep tests hermetic: avoid touching the network, file system, or other shared resources.
-Replace those with fakes or mocks.
+Replace those with fakes or mocks where practical.
 - Use deterministic data and RNG seeding if necessary.
 - Be mindful of xUnit parallelization: prefer test isolation and name unique shared resources or place tests that must not run concurrently into a single collection fixture with `[Collection("NonParallel")]`.